-- Eliminate unlawful discrimination, harassment and victimisation - Advance equality of opportunity between different groups - Foster good relations between different groups - Two 'specific duties' - - This requires all public organisations, including schools, to - Publish information to show compliance with the Equality Duty by April 6th 2012 - Publish Equality objectives at least every 2 years which are specific and measurable
+- Eliminate unlawful discrimination, harassment and victimisation - Advance equality of opportunity between different groups - Foster good relations between different groups

+2.2 Two 'specific duties'

+This requires all public organisations, including schools, to

+- Publish information to show compliance with the Equality Duty by April 6th 2012 - Publish Equality objectives at least every 2 years which are specific and measurable Please see Appendix 1

 This policy describes how the school is meeting these statutory duties and is in line with national guidance.
-It includes information about how the school is complying with the Public Sector Equality Duty and also provides guidance to staff and outside visitors about our approach to promoting equality.
+It includes information about how the school is complying with the Public Sector Equality Duty and provides guidance to staff and outside visitors about our approach to promoting equality.